v0.3.8 · MIT · Windows 10/11

 Is this a virus?
 My antivirus complained.

-No. The .exe is built with PyInstaller, and Windows Defender SmartScreen flags lots of PyInstaller exes by default — it's a heuristic against the wrapper format.
-The first time you run it, click More info → Run anyway.
+The portable .exe is built with PyInstaller, and Windows Defender SmartScreen flags lots of PyInstaller exes by default — it's a heuristic against the wrapper format.
+First run, click More info → Run anyway.

 You can verify the file before running it: every release ships SHA256SUMS.txt plus cosign keyless signatures.
 See SIGNING.md.
 The full source is open on GitHub.